 According to the myth, if a young man married the Huldra, she was fated to turn into an old, ugly woman.
-However, on the plus side, she would gain extreme strength and lose her tail.back to menu ↑
+However, on the plus side, she would gain extreme strength and lose her tail.

 Fenrir was raised by the gods of Asgard.
 They knew that Fenrir would kill Odin during Ragnarok, so to prevent that from happening, they had him chained with special bindings.
 Eventually, Fenrir was able to free himself of his bindings and would go on to fulfill his destiny.

-Fenrir wasn’t viewed as an evil creature, but as an inevitable part of the natural order of life.
-Fenrir serves as the basis of many later literary wolves.back to menu ↑
+Fenrir wasn’t viewed as an evil creature but as an inevitable part of the natural order of life.
+Fenrir serves as the basis of many later literary wolves.

 If anyone set foot on the island, they would sink and die, becoming food for the huge monster.
 Whenever it rose to the surface, the Kraken caused large whirlpools which made it easier for it to attack ships.

 The Kraken lured in fish by releasing its excrement which was thick in consistency, into the water.
 It had a strong, fishy smell that attracted other fish to the area for it to devour.
-It’s likely that the inspiration for the Kraken was the giant squid which can grow up massive sizes.back to menu ↑
+It’s likely that the inspiration for the Kraken was the giant squid which can grow up to massive sizes.